orion-cirb/AstroVessel_ContactSolidity/README.md

 ### Input files description

-.obj files generated using the *featuresFromIsosurface.py* script developed by Clément Benedetti at the MRI Center for Image Analysis (available on their [GitHub repository](https://github.com/MontpellierRessourcesImagerie/imagej_macros_and_scripts/tree/master/clement/stand-alones/astrocytesBloodVessels)).
+*4-flattened-XX.obj* files generated using the *featuresFromIsosurface.py* script developed by Clément Benedetti at the MRI Center for Image Analysis (available on their [GitHub repository](https://github.com/MontpellierRessourcesImagerie/imagej_macros_and_scripts/tree/master/clement/stand-alones/astrocytesBloodVessels)).

 ### Scripts description